 In cases where step 1a in figure 4.23.6-1 is triggered in response to PCF receiving AF request, below steps 3 and 4 are applicable, in addition to those steps as explained in clause 4.3.6.1.

-Step 3: SMF provides to I-SMF with DNAI(s) of interest for this PDU Session for local traffic steering.
+Step 3: In case local offloading management is not applied to the PDU session, SMF provides to I-SMF with DNAI(s) of interest for this PDU Session for local traffic steering.
 If PCC rule changes for traffic offloaded via ULCL/BP due to the AF request, the SMF provides the updated N4 information to the I-SMF.
-If PCC rule changes Local Offloading Policy, SMF provides Local Offloading Policy to I-SMF.
-Editor's note: It is FFS whether SMF transfers transparently Local Offloading Policy to I-SMF.

 Step 4: The procedure described in clauses 4.23.9.1, 4.23.9.2 and 4.23.9.3, from step 2 is executed.

+In case local offloading management is applied to the PDU session, the Policy Update Procedures with I-SMF is described in clause 4.23.x.

 Next CHANGE